-Regardless of where you are, on campus, at home or anywhere else life or Beloit College leads you, we want you to be safe!
+Beloit College wants you to be safe regardless of where you are on campus, at home, or anywhere else in life!
 Please see the basic safety tips below, that are geared towards campus, but can help you anywhere.

 Personal Safety Tips